PFC Louis Wiesehan, Jr., killed in action at Tarawa while serving with F/2/8th Marines, has been accounted for according to a DPAA press release.

 They were not friends in life, these men.
 They were not even passing strangers.
 Each spent the short arc of his life in total ignorance of the other’s existence.
 Outwardly, … Continue reading Silver Stars

-Note: This is a repost from Memorial Day 2013 which, sadly, is still relevant three years later.
+Note: This is a repost from Memorial Day 2016… and 2013…. which, sadly, is still relevant.
 I wear a set of dog tags every day.
-If I don’t know you … Continue reading Memorial Day: again
+If I don’t know you … Continue reading Memorial Day: the story repeats

 Yesterday, Microsoft co-founder turned philanthropist/explorer Paul Allen announced the discovery of the aircraft carrier USS Lexington (CV-2), lost at the battle of the Coral Sea on May 8, 1942.
 The Lexington was struck … Continue reading CV-2

 Note: Post updated to include PFC Murray, announced 20 June.
 Today, the Defense POW/MIA Accounting Agency today released the news that two more Marines killed in action at Tarawa have … Continue reading Back From Tarawa: James, Newell, and Murray